OnerInce/school-projects/python-virus_decrypt/README.md

 **_STEP ONE_**

 First mission is to decrypt the HuRAP code into a human readable form.
 In order to accomplish this, need to proceed with the following steps:
-•HuRAP will be given as the first command-line argument in a textfile(for example ashurap.txt).
+- HuRAP will be given as the first command-line argument in a textfile(for example ashurap.txt).
 The given 0s and 1s are actually binary representations of different characters according to SHuCKSCII(alternate to ASCII) and it will be provided as the second command-line argument also in a text file in a tab-delimited format as shown below:

 CHAR  HEXVALUE  DESCRIPTION